flurl/wiffzack_additions/server/assets/messages/README.md

   - `type`: `html`
 - **Content:** Write your HTML content directly into this `.html` file.
 - **Associated Assets (Images, CSS, etc.):**
   - If your HTML message uses local images, CSS files, or other assets, place these files **inside the same message folder** (e.g., inside `server/assets/messages/new_feature/`).
+You may create a subfolder for these assets if needed.
   - You can then reference them using relative paths within your HTML (e.g., `<img src="promo_image.png">`).
 The server will serve these assets correctly.

 ---